nollstead/Green-Bean/examples/ADC/README.md

 <p align="center">$T_{out}={(ARR+1)(PSC+1) \over F_{clk}}$</p>

  Since Timer2 has a 32-bit autoreload register it can hold a big value, we'll use that and make our calculation a bit easier and set the prescaler to 0.
-Substituting 0.2 seconds for $T_{out}, 0 for PSC and 170MHz for $F_{clk}$ we can rearrange the equation and solve for ARR to get 42,500,000
+Substituting 0.2 seconds for $T_{out}$, 0 for PSC and 170MHz for $F_{clk}$ we can rearrange the equation and solve for ARR to get 42,500,000

 - In STM32CubeIDE open your .ioc file, go to the Timers category and select TIM2
 - In the Mode section set Clock Source to Internal Clock